EmbeddedDesign/GotT-Translation-Circuit/README.md

-# GotT Dalek Voice Modulator
+# GotT Translation Circuit
-A Bluetooth Voice modulator for Daleks.
+A Bluetooth voice modulator for Daleks

 ## FAQ